These questions are those most frequently asked by newcomer's

 What about course work and curricula?

-can find by searching.
+you can find by searching.
 There are other home education web sites

 which make suggestions and list resources that home educators have

-used and of course there are lots of books in good local bookshops covering Key
+used and of course there are lots of books in good local bookshops

-such materials before you are sure you need them.
+on such materials before you are sure you need them.
 I suggest that

 you begin by finding out what your child is interested in and following

 that for at least a while.
 This will help you understand better what

 Do I have to teach the National Curriculum?